 GP practice models

 BMA Cymru Wales published a map of closed and at-risk practices and has called on the Welsh Government for a 'cost-effective' model to protect Welsh general practice.
 The association map shows 10 GP practices that have been taken over by a local health board, and two that have shut.
-A further eight practices are deemd 'at risk', with two of these in North Wales already having handed in their notice to quit next year.
+A further eight practices are deemed 'at risk', with two of these in North Wales already having handed in their notice to quit next year.

-GPC Wales' prescription for a healthy future (2014)
+Prescription for a healthy future

 General practice is going through one of the most challenging periods since the inception of the NHS.
 Economic austerity and ever increasing levels of ill health present a huge challenge.